MTechZilla/join-us-senior-dev/README.md

 1. Implementing API Rate limiting.
 2. Implementing Domain white listing.
 3. Implementing api caching using redis.
-4. Having proper protected and non-protected as per functionality describe in above api structure.
+4. Having properly protected and non-protected as per functionality described in above api structure.

 ### Important Notes:

-1. Application should be build using the above stack.
+1. Application should be built using the above stack.
 2. For registration, use JWT or a session-based mechanism
 3. Proper error handling is required.
 4. Write neat, suitable, bug-free, and readable code as per the coding standards.
-5. Create a data model as given in data structure section.
+5. Create a data model as given in the data structure section.
-6. Data model should be normalized and query must be acid complaint.
+6. Data model should be normalized and the query must be an acid complaint.
-7. Use Websocket to create connection where you think is required.
+7. Use Websocket to create a connection where you think is required.
 8. Have a swagger ui to document this api.

 **Note:** The timeline to complete this app is a maximum of three days.
 Plagiarism is